-- IT and business capability: While end-user experience is important, so are a business's needs.
+- IT and business capability: Business needs must also be prioritized.
 Having a digital workspace solution that enables end-user computing, mobility management, and all networking requirements is the key to success.

 - Security and access: All users want easy access to applications, endpoints, data, networks and more.
 It’s important to have a solution that allows for this type of access while ensuring that all confidential information, data, etc. is kept secure through multiple security means.

-We’ve talked a bit about the importance of building a digital workspace for employees, but a huge part of that may include preparing for cloud adoption, which can be overwhelming to some organizations and their administrators.
-Many businesses make the mistake of assuming that having a strategy in place for remote employees means that they have to move everything to the cloud, all at once.
-But it doesn’t have to be an all-or-nothing approach; organizations can move directly to the cloud, or they can start by taking a hybrid approach.
-It’s best to consider a vendor and unified solution that will let you easily manage adoption whichever cloud strategy you choose, and that will adapt as your needs and priorities change or expand.
-But the cloud is a key element of any digital workspace strategy, as cloud-based options allow flexible access from anywhere.
+Cloud-based solutions allow flexible access from anywhere, making the cloud a key element of any digital workspace strategy.
+So, preparing for remote work may also require preparing for the cloud, which can be overwhelming for some organizations.
+But don’t stress: you do not have to move everything to the cloud all at once.
+Cloud adoption to enable a remote workforce doesn’t have to be an all-or-nothing approach; organizations can move directly to the cloud, or they can start by taking a hybrid approach.
+Work with a vendor to find a unified solution that will let you easily manage adoption and that will adapt as your needs and priorities change.

 Virtual apps and desktops play a major role in securing data in an increasingly mobile workspace.
 Because applications, desktops, and any other important data are safely housed in the data center or cloud, sensitive information does not actually live on any device.
 Yet users can access and manipulate them as needed from their devices.
-Furthermore, a digital workspace solution provides centralized management for access, security, patches, updates, and data, and it does it all more easily than juggling multiple management points.
+A digital workspace solution also provides centralized management for access, security, patches, updates and data, and it does it all more easily than juggling multiple management points.

 - Unified user experiences across multiple devices